 Isn’t it unfair that we have to suffer because of sin simply because we were born into it?
 Consider the following scenarios with this premise: Satan is under the judgment of God.
 He is unrepentant.
 All sin has to be removed from the universe.
 While Satan originated sin, Adam and Eve were deceived into it.

-Scenario two: God inflicts the death penalty of transgresssion immediately on Adam and Eve, Satan then accuses God of being unloving and unmerciful, after all, they were tricked.
+God inflicts the death penalty of transgression immediately on Adam and Eve, Satan then accuses God of being unloving and unmerciful, after all, they were tricked.
 In both scenarios, Satan can accuse God.

 Salvation was achieved with the death of Jesus on the cross, which fulfilled the justice of the law and yet showed mercy on humanity.
 Satan causes humanity to sin, then accuses them before God saying that they should die, for the penalty of sin is death.
 At the cross, Jesus gave humanity the opportunity to claim His blood on their behalf as well as provide power to overcome sin.
 Satan knows he has thus been defeated and that he has just a short time left to continue what he is doing before the final judgement.

 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).